-The BriscoeMotors Division deals in the sales and servicing of Toyota motor vehicles.
+The Briscoe Motors Division deals in the sales and servicing of Toyota motor vehicles.
 Briscoe Toyota Workshop are equipped with the state-of-the-art electronic and computerized equipment to ensure that the company offers the highest possible quality after-sales service.
 Our workshops are among the best in the country through regular facilities improvement activities.
-BriscoeToyota was the first Toyota dealer to receive the highly coveted Toyota award for Service, Marketing Excellence (TSL) from Toyota Motor Corporation (TMC) Japan.
+Briscoe Toyota was the first Toyota dealer to receive the highly coveted Toyota award for Service, Marketing Excellence (TSL) from Toyota Motor Corporation (TMC) Japan.

 The Briscoe Industrial Equipment Division of the Company handles the sales and services of industrial, mining, construction and warehouse equipment.
 The division markets and services Manitou, Logitrans, Socma and Combilift brands of Forklifts and other material handling equipment.
-The Elgi brand of industrial air compressors are currently being marketed through Briscoe-Elgi Equipment Nigeria Limited, a fully owned subsidiary of the company.
+The Briscoe Elgi brand of industrial air compressors are currently being marketed through Briscoe-Technical Products and Service Limited, a fully owned subsidiary of the company.

-Briscoe Properties Limited, a fully owned subsidiary is involved in facilities management, property development, project management and estate management services.
-Briscoe Properties Limited has developed a number of residential properties in Nigeria and presently manages a large portfolio of commercial and residential properties in Ikoyi, Victoria Island, Apapa, Ikeja, Yaba, Abuja, Lekki etc. It also provides project management and property marketing services to its vast clientele.
+Briscoe Properties Limited, a fully owned subsidiary is involved in facilities management, property development and estate management services.
+Briscoe Properties Limited has developed a number of residential properties in Nigeria and presently manages a large portfolio of commercial and residential properties in Ikoyi, Victoria Island, Apapa, Ikeja, Yaba, Abuja, Lekki etc. The business has recently commenced a new property development project in Ilaje area of Lekki, Lagos.
+It also provides project management and property marketing services to its vast clientele.

-SIR SUNDAY N. NWOSU, Kss, GCOA, FloD Chairman
+Sir Sunday N. Nwosu, Kss, GCOA, FloD, JP Chairman

-Sir Sunday Nnamdi Nwosu, Kss, GCOA, FloD is the Chairman of the Company.
+Sir Sunday Nnamdi Nwosu, Kss, GCOA, FloD, JP is the Chairman of the Company.
 A well-known Apostle of good corporate governance, he is the Founder and erstwhile National Coordinator of the Independent Shareholders Association of Nigeria.
 He is a member of the SEC Capital Market Development Company.
 He has attended several courses in Finance and Corporate Governance both locally and internationally.
 Sir Nwosu is an astute investor in a sizeable number of guoted companies on the Nigerian Exchange and serves on the Board or Audit Committee of some of them.
 He is a Director of Nigerian Aviation Handling Company PLC, MRS Oil Nigeria PLC and Kajola Integrated Investment PLC.
-He is also a member of the statutory Audit Committees of Julius Berger PLC, First Trust Mortgage Bank PLC, FrieslandCampina WAMCO Nigeria PLC and Seplat Energy PLC.
+He is also a member of the statutory Audit Committees of Julius Berger PLC, First Trust Mortgage Bank PLC, Friesland Campina WAMCO Nigeria PLC and Seplat Energy PLC.
 Sir Nwosu was appointed to the Board of R.T.
 Briscoe on March 27, 2014 and as acting Chairman on April 27, 2017.
-Prior to his appointment as the acting Chairman, he had served as Chairman of the Board's Finance & Risk Management Committee and as a member of the Governance and Business Strategy Committees of the Company.
+Prior to his appointment as the acting Chairman, he had served as Chairman of the Board's Finance & Risks Management Committee and as a member of the Governance and Business Strategy Committees of the Company.
 He became the substantive Chairman of the Company in August 2021 and was also conferred the Fellowship Award at the Institute of Directors in October 2021.
 He was born on February 11, 1953.